-- ensuring there is a Safeguarding & Child Protection Policy together with a staff behaviour (code of conduct) policy across its academies; - requiring its academies to use safer recruitment procedures including by ensuring that there is an appropriate policy in place, which lists the checks which must be undertaken on all employees, volunteers and third parties working in the academies, and by requiring there to be at least one person on every recruitment panel that has completed Safer Recruitment training; - ensuring the Trust has procedures for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS if a person in regulated activity has already left the Trust's employment; - nominating a trustee or officer to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against a Principal; - ensuring the Safeguarding & Child Protection Policy is reviewed annually and that the Safeguarding & Child Protection Policy is available on each academy's website or by other means; - requiring academies to ensure that students are taught about safeguarding, including on-line safety, this may be part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or through sex and relationship education (SRE); - ensuring that the chair of trustees completes a suitability check with the ESFA as soon as they are appointed. - ensuring that enhanced DBS checks are in place for governors; - providing safeguarding supervision for DSLs - ensuring any weaknesses in Child Protection are remedied immediately. - To process a suitability check, the chair of governors will provide the EFSA with: - Information about their identity verified by a recognised professional, using the EFSA's verification form.
+- ensuring there is a Safeguarding & Child Protection Policy together with a staff behaviour (code of conduct) policy across its academies; - requiring its academies to use safer recruitment procedures including by ensuring that there is an appropriate policy in place, which lists the checks which must be undertaken on all employees, volunteers and third parties working in the academies, and by requiring there to be at least one person on every recruitment panel that has completed Safer Recruitment training; - ensuring the Trust has procedures for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS if a person in regulated activity has already left the Trust's employment; - nominating a trustee or officer to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against a Principal; - ensuring the Safeguarding & Child Protection Policy is reviewed annually and that the Safeguarding & Child Protection Policy is available on each academy's website or by other means. - ensuring that they reasonably limit children's exposure to online risks from the school's or college's IT system.
+This includes ensuring that systems will be regularly reviewed for their effectiveness. - ensuring they have considered the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks. - requiring academies to ensure that students are taught about safeguarding, including on-line safety, this may be part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or through sex and relationship education (SRE). - ensuring that the chair of trustees completes a suitability check with the ESFA as soon as they are appointed. - ensuring that enhanced DBS checks are in place for governors; - providing safeguarding supervision for DSLs - ensuring any weaknesses in Child Protection are remedied immediately. - To process a suitability check, the chair of governors will provide the EFSA with: